 1) Alternative Perspectives

 Oftentimes, overcoming our fears leads to our greatest strengths.
 So, it is useful to reflect on what the opportunity or inspired action could be in the circumstances that are causing us anxiety.
 Think about the ways that you are conceptualizing the issue.
 In each case, examine them for truth and other possible ways of thinking about the experience.
 Are you anticipating or inflating problems?
 What would be a more useful, positive, and purposeful way to think about it?
 How can you make change work for you and direct yourself?
-Taking a moment to own your anxieties and find the benefit or upside is a great way to keep on track.
+Another way to address your fears is by taking a moment to own your anxieties and find the benefit or upside is a great way to keep on track.
 Identifying the value in what you are doing, even when you don’t want to do it, provides additional reasons to engage.
 It supports your decision to be great.
-Developing this type of honest contemplation also brings rewards of self encouragement and self compassion.
+Developing this type of honest contemplation also brings rewards of self-encouragement and self-compassion.

 2) Focus on One Thing at a Time

-Know when to use self discipline to say ‘no’ to yourself and get things done, even when you don’t feel like it.
-On occasion, you will really not want to do something, but just have to push though.
-Commit to putting one foot in front of the other because you know that by doing so a new horizon of comfort with these types of situations will be available to you.
+Know when to use self-discipline to say ‘no’ to yourself and get things done, even when you don’t feel like it.
+On occasion, you will really not want to do something, but just have to push through.
+Commit to putting one foot in front of the other.
+By doing so a new horizon of comfort with these types of situations will be available to you.
 For these types of challenges, you might have to adopt the mantra ‘Just do it’.
-Tackling the things that scare you prevents them from escalating into something worse.
-This allows you to maintain control of progressing on your goals rather than being forced to respond by putting out fires.
-Check in with your level of commitment to completing it, set boundaries, and make it happen.
+Address your fears by tackling the things that scare you.
+This prevents them from escalating into something worse.
+It also allows you to maintain control of progressing on your goals rather than being forced to respond by putting out fires.
+Check-in with your level of commitment to completing it, set boundaries, and make it happen.